 How to get around Nagano prefecture

-- Self Driving – Nagano prefecture is a large area to explore.
-If you have an international driver’s license and are comfortable with driving in a foreign country, this is the most convenient and flexible option since you won’t have to be dependent on public transport.
+Self Driving – Nagano prefecture is a large area to explore.
+If you have an international driver’s license and are comfortable with driving in a foreign country, this is the most convenient and flexible option to get around.
+You won’t have to be dependent on the train or public transport, which will save you time.
 You can book a car rental from Tokyo here, which you can pick up from the airport or the city:

 Tips for Roadtripping in Nagano Prefecture

-- It’s worth noting most restaurants seem to close rather early here (8-8:30pm) so make sure you’re well fed by then, unless you don’t mind eating at an Izakaya or meals from the Konbini (convenience store), which is really not that bad.
+It’s worth noting most restaurants seem to close rather early here (8-8:30 pm) so make sure you’re well-fed by then unless you don’t mind eating at an Izakaya or meals from the Konbini (convenience store), which is not that bad.

-And now without further ado, here’s what you can expect from each stops in my Nagano Itinerary:
+And now without further ado, here’s what you can expect from each stop in my Nagano prefecture itinerary:

 Day 1: Karuizawa